+5 Target Area City of Great Falls

+Goals Supported Housing Rehabilitation

+Needs Addressed Housing Rehabilitation

+Funding CDBG: \$1,285,000

 Description Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
+The City will focus on upgrading the Cityÿ¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿Â

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities Location Description

+Planned Activities Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
 The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
 The City of Great Falls will address Public Housing Authority rehabilitation or modernization through grant funding.
 Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG.

-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 36 LMI households will benefit from this proposed activity.
-Location Description City of Great Falls Planned Activitie Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
-The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
-The City of Great Falls will address Public Housing Authority rehabilitation or modernization through grant funding.
-Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG. - B Project Name 2022 Public Facilities and Improvements Target Area City of Great Falls Goals Supported Public Facilities and Improvements Needs Addressed Public Facilities and Improvements Funding CDBG: \$949,439 Description Provide public facility and infrastructure assistance to provide a suitable living environment.
-The City of Great Falls will prioritize meeting handicap accessibility requirements in public facilities and infrastructure.
-There will be a focus on funding activities that are associated with public parks, public safety, public recreation as well as slum and blight removal this program year with the understanding that efforts are not limited solely to these priorities.
-Target Date 6/30/2023
+6 Project Name 2023 HOME Affordable Housing

+Target Area City of Great Falls